raymondlowe/roo-code-custom-mode-editor-mcp-server/README.md

 Parameters:
 - slug: string

-### put_custom_mode_fields
+### update_custom_mode_field
-Updates one or more fields of a custom mode.
+Updates a single field of a specific custom mode by its slug.

 Parameters:
-- slug: string
-- fields: object containing any of the following fields:
+- slug: string (The slug of the mode to update)
-  - name: string
-  - roleDefinition: string
-  - customInstructions: string
-  - groups: string[]
+- fieldName: string (The name of the field to update: "name", "roleDefinition", "customInstructions", or "groups")
+- fieldValue: string | string[] (The new value for the field.
+Must be an array of strings if fieldName is "groups", otherwise a string)